 Are there any parts of your master’s that you’ve particular enjoyed?
 What made them stand out?

-Among all the modules that I’ve done so far, I really enjoyed Ethics in World Politics.
+Among all the course units that I’ve done so far, I really enjoyed Ethics in World Politics.

 Even if it was a little bit tough at the beginning, the debates and the empirical issues were interesting from the start; I found myself discussing about them with my flatmates, friends and family.

-Plus this module introduced me to an area that I’d like to explore in more detail – Chinese Foreign Policy.
+Plus this unit introduced me to an area that I’d like to explore in more detail – Chinese Foreign Policy.
 What’s more I found the tutor, Professor Suzuki, extremely clear and stimulating.

 What benefits do you think your course / the University will bring to you on graduation?